fossasia/open-event-server/docs/installation/local.md

 xargs -a deb-packages.txt sudo apt install
 ```

-In case you use Ubuntu 20.04+, where Python 3.8 is not provided in official repo, you can use [pyenv](https://github.com/pyenv/pyenv) to install Python 3.8 (Open Event Server is not compatible with Python 3.9+ yet).
+In case you use Ubuntu 20.04+, where Python 3.8 is not provided in the official repo, you can use [pyenv](https://github.com/pyenv/pyenv) to install Python 3.8 (Open Event Server is not compatible with Python 3.9+ yet).

 ## Install Poetry and Python packages